-Rent is due at the beginning of each semester, or can be set up on an installment plan.
+Rent is due at the beginning of each semester or can be set up on an installment plan.
 Rent fees may not be carried over to future academic terms.
 If rent is not paid within 30 days of the due date, the resident may be asked to leave.
-Rent charges begin when the key is issued and continue until the key is returned and checkout completed through the Resident Assistant or the Office.
+Rent charges begin when the key is issued and continue until the key is returned and checkout completed through the Residential Living Office.
 Residents are expected to move out within three days of the end of finals of the last semester for which they are enrolled or plan to live in University housing.
-All University housing units are completely furnished and include all utilities except telephone.
-The student may contact the local telephone company to install telephone service as needed.
+All University housing units are completely furnished and include all utilities except telephone or cable.
 A background check is required for eligibility for apartments and family housing.